Fed analyzes interest rate increase of up to 100 points – El Financiero

 What does Bloomberg Economics say?

-“The The Fed is right to be concerned about the unraveling of inflation expectationsand this report raises the possibility of an even larger rate hike of 75 basis points in the future,” say economists Anna Wong and Andrew Husby.
+“The The Fed is right to be concerned regarding the unraveling of inflation expectationsand this report raises the possibility of an even larger rate hike of 75 basis points in the future,” say economists Anna Wong and Andrew Husby.

 Given the acceleration of monthly inflation, economists at Nomura Securities International now expect a full one percentage point increase in the benchmark rate from the Fed at the next policy meeting.